Ian Dunt: Career

 Dunt began his career as a journalist for PinkNews.
 He then switched to political analysis for Yahoo!, before becoming Political Editor of Erotic Review, a position he held until January 2010, when he became editor of politics.co.uk.
 He regularly appears on TV, commenting on political developments in the United Kingdom.

 In May 2017, Dunt was part of the team that launched Remainiacs, a political podcast about Britain's departure from the European Union, as seen from a pro-Remain perspective.
 In January 2020 the same team launched The Bunker, a podcast similar in format that discusses political issues other than Brexit.
-In October 2020, Remainiacs was renamed as Oh God, What Now?
+In October 2020, Remainiacs was renamed Oh God, What Now?
+In 2025, he was appointed editorial board chair for the 140-year-old rationalist magazine, New Humanist.